Table of Contents

 To use an autoresponder, you’ll need to pick a goal first.
 In the example above, the goal is to minimize cart abandonment.

-You also could use an autoresponder for new subscribers to welcome them to your website or community.
+You also could use an autoresponder for new subscribers to send them a confirmation email and welcome them to your website or community.
 Maybe it provides a list of your most popular content or simply includes a link to download the lead magnet you promised.

 Autoresponders are also perfect for encouraging repeat customers.
 You can set one so that an email sends a few days, weeks, or months after an initial product purchase.
 The email might feature a refill at a discounted price or advertise a product accessory the customer might want.